PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

 ```
 # Docker Volume

-Docker volumes are used to manage data persistence in Docker containers.
-They allow data to be stored outside the container's filesystem, ensuring that the data is not lost when the container is removed or recreated.
+Docker volumes are used to **manage data persistence in Docker containers**.
+They allow data to be **stored outside the container's filesystem**, ensuring that the **data is not lost when the container is removed or recreated**.

 ### Why Use Docker Volumes?